 “I’m the best croaker in the swamp!
 And that’s what I’m going to do.”

 That night instead of croaking and drinking fly-flavored beer with his friends, Bud went by the chicken coop “Hey Henrietta!
 This is what I can do!
-Eat this!”
+Listen to this!”
 And Bud croaked as loud as he could.
 He croaked and croaked and croaked and croaked and croaked and croaked and croaked the whole night through.

 Weis and Err found Bud in the morning, covered with chicken scratches.
 He had croaked.